TFG del Grau en Disseny

 Final Project of the University Master's Degree in Research in Art and Design (MURAD) by Francisca Vallejos - La artesanía en cuestión

-Presentation of the Advanced Diploma in Contemporary Crafts and Design
+Presentation of the Advanced Programme in Contemporary Crafts and Design

-The Advanced Diploma in Contemporary Crafts and Design explores the convergence of current craftsmanship with contemporary design practices.
-In the digital age, craftsmanship has evolved, and traditional skills have been integrated into intelligent design processes involving computational models.
-Even the application of AI in crafts can preserve the artistic character of unique handmade pieces and the know-how passed down through generations.
-When cultural heritage and digital manufacturing meet, it becomes possible to preserve the living traditions of craftsmanship while simultaneously opening new approaches to their design and creation.
+The Advanced Programme in Contemporary Crafts and Design fosters the convergence of contemporary craft practices with current design practices.
+In the digital era, crafts have evolved, and traditional skills have been integrated into intelligent design processes involving computational models.
+Even the application of artificial intelligence to craft can preserve the artistic character of unique handmade pieces and the know-how passed down from generation to generation.
+When cultural heritage and digital manufacturing converge, it becomes possible to preserve living craft traditions while, at the same time, opening up new approaches to their design and creation.

 Marina Palmes Vives - CONTRACREACIÓ: Una estratègia per a la intervenció interdisciplinària